 Allow meat to cool for about 20 minutes, covered with clean cloth.
 Place cooled meat into sealable baggies.
 "Suck" all air from baggie by sealing it to about 3/4 of the way.
 Use "open end" to suck air out or "press" the baggie to remove all air.
 Transfer filled baggies to air tight jars, clean coffee cans, "tupperware" type containers or any container that will not allow air inside.
 Air destroys food.

 Many of us do not own dehydrators.
-If anyone wants to try my tried, true and expedient method, I will do my best to assist them or to answer any questions where possible.
+If anyone wants to try my tried, true and expedient method for drying meats in the oven, I will do my best to assist them or to answer any questions where possible.